chemzqm/sendmail/README.md

     -h, --help                     output usage information
     -V, --version                  output the version number
-    -l --list                      show all mails with filename number subject -e --edit <number|filename>    edit previous mail and send -s --send <number|filename>    send email without using vim to edit -d --delete <number|filename>  remove email, could be number separated by comma like: 0,1,2 -c --cat <number|filename>     show email content, coulad be number separated by comma like: 0,1,2 -g --grep <text>               grep text in all emails -p --profile <name>            use profile when sending email specified by name
+    -l --list                      show all mails with filename number subject -e --edit <number|filename>    edit previous mail by number or filename and send -q --quiet                     send email without using vim to edit -d --delete <number|filename>  remove email, could be number separated by comma like: 0,1,2 -c --cat <number>              show email content, could be number separated by comma like: 0,1,2 -g --grep <text>               grep text in all emails -p --profile <name>            use profile when sending email specified by name

   ```

-## Notice

-Multi profile support and attachment is not supported yet.

 ## License

-**MIT**
+MIT